 You don’t have to have a lot of money to be dripping in jewels — just look to your garden.
 Late summer and autumn are great times to showcase a rich palette of jewel-toned flowers, foliage and berries.
 Just as the growing season starts to come to a close for the year, these garden gems put on a show that’s fit for a king.

 But with so many great rich, saturated hues to choose from, where do you start?
 Don’t worry; here are three beautiful late-summer or fall plant combos to get you started.
-With shrubs, perennials and annuals, these combos are bursting with flowers, foliage and fruit in the vivid hues of garden jewels.
+With shrubs, perennials and annuals, these plant combinations are bursting with flowers, foliage and fruit in the vivid hues of garden jewels.
 For each combination, you’ll find plant names and tips on growing them.
 Plus, for each color combo, we’ve included a couple of alternate plant suggestions to change up the look.

 Whether or not you use these plants and combos or just let them inspire your own combinations, you’re sure to get the very best color show of the year!